canonical/checkbox/docs/explanation/remote.rst

 Differences between a remote session and a local one are:

-* Unless the session is explicitly abandoned, Checkbox Testbed always resumes the last session.
+* Unless the session is explicitly abandoned, Checkbox Agent always resumes the last session.
-* After testing is done, Checkbox Testbed starts a new session
+* After testing is done, Checkbox Agent starts a new session
 * Submission is done from the Controller by default (use ``local_submission = No`` in launcher or config to change this).
 * When the Controller reconnects mid interactive test, the test is restarted.